 Painting your swimming pool involves several unique steps and procedures for best results.
 You don't always have to pay the immense cost of marcite.
 We have successfully painted 100s of swimming pools in the Florida.
-Here are the important steps to take when you want to paint a swimming pool.

 Find out the type of paint previously used, if the swimming pool has been painted before DO NOT use Epoxy pool paint to repaint a pool already painted with regular pool paint, and vice versa.
 Follow the steps below to know the type of paint used earlier: